Tehnix/spaceneovim-layers/layers/+checkers/quickfix/README.md

-# Quickfix
+# Quickfix (and Location)

-This layer provides keybindings and customization for quickfix.
+This layer provides keybindings and customization for quickfix and location list.

 - [Install](#install)
 - [Key Bindings](#key-bindings)